Ashutosh-Panda2004/ProjectAssignment-1-Version-1-AshutoshPanda/README.md

 ---

-> **Tutorial Link**: A comprehensive tutorial and walkthrough for this project can be found [here](#).
+> **Tutorial Link**: A comprehensive tutorial and walkthrough for this project can be found [here](https://youtu.be/3Y-bAbWuBXQ).
 This tutorial covers setup, configuration, and usage in detail, along with best practices for managing the Google Calendar API.

-This `README.md` provides a detailed overview, step-by-step setup, usage instructions, and visual aids.
-Replace placeholders with actual screenshots and links as appropriate to make the documentation even more user-friendly!